apache/royale-website/blog/loading-external-data-through-httpservice.md

 ---
 This example shows you how to use **HTTPService** to access external data to use in your Apache Royale application.

 You can use HTTPService to retrieve data in XML, JSON, or other formats.
-We'll use Github API services to get JSON formatted GitHub data so we can load info about the code of this example, which is hosted in GitHub.
+We'll use GitHub API services to get JSON formatted GitHub data so we can load info about the code of this example, which is hosted in GitHub.

 It uses the new Jewel UI set that supports themes and is available in [the 0.9.4 release or later](https://royale.apache.org/download/).